skinos7/doc/com/client/global.md

             // ... more rule
         },

-        // access control list
-        "acl":"enable or disable the access control list",          // [ "disable", "enable" ]
-        "acl_rule":                                                 // access control list, valid when "acl" be "enable" {
+        // client access control list from this ifname "acl":"enable or disable the access control list",          // [ "disable", "enable" ] "acl_rule":                                                 // access control list, valid when "acl" be "enable" {
             "rule name":                                                 // [ string ], user can custom the rule name {
-                "action":"drop or accept or return",                     // [ "drop", "accept", "return" ], "drop" for forbid, "accept" for pass, "return" for don't match it with after rule
+                "action":"drop or accept",                               // [ "drop", "accept", "return" ], "drop" for forbid, "accept" for pass
                 "source":"local source address",                         // [ string ]:
                                                                                   // single IP: 192.168.8.222
                                                                                   // multiple IP: 192.168.8.2,192.168.8.3,192.168.8.4